Midnight Horror School

-Midnight Horror School (ミッドナイトホラースクール) is a Japanese computer-animated anime series created by Naomi Iwata (who also created Pecola and Gregory Horror Show), and produced by Milky Cartoon.
+Midnight Horror School (ミッドナイトホラースクール) is a Japanese anime series created by Naomi Iwata (who also created Pecola and Gregory Horror Show), and produced by Milky Cartoon.
 The series began in October 2003 until March 2004, and aired on the satellite network Animax.
 The series also aired on Spacetoon Indonesia under the "Comedy Planet" block.

 Characters and setting

 The school has 26 students, 3 teachers, 3 classrooms, a library, a cafeteria, a music room, a playroom, a fountain, a skeleton playground, a graveyard and several school staff.
-The students names all start with a letter of the alphabet, which they all have on their shirt.
+The cube-shaped students' names all start with a letter of the alphabet, which they all have on their shirt.
 They are all also assigned a color.